Su-Zhou/cprg-218-lab-2./recipes.md

 - 2 cloves garlic, minced
 - Salt and pepper to taste
 - 1 jar (24 oz) spaghetti sauce
+- 1 tsp Worchestershire sauce
+- Spinach

 Instructions:
 1. Cook spaghetti according to package instructions.
-2. In a mixing bowl, combine ground beef, bread crumbs, milk, Parmesan cheese, egg, garlic, salt, and pepper.
+2. In a mixing bowl, combine ground beef, minced prosciutto, Worcehstershire sauce,  bread crumbs, milk, Parmesan cheese, egg, garlic, salt, and pepper.
 3. Form mixture into meatballs.
 4. In a large skillet, brown meatballs over medium-high heat.
 5. Add spaghetti sauce to the skillet and bring to a simmer.
 6. Reduce heat to low and let simmer for 10-15 minutes.
 7. Serve meatballs and sauce over spaghetti.
+8. Sprinkle Spinach on top and then it is ready to be served.

 ### Grilled Chicken Sandwich